 top of page

-While I'd always loved school, middle school was pretty miserable for me, and I needed a way out.
+While I'd always loved school, middle school was a pretty miserable time for me, and I needed a way out.
 I wrote an idea for my favorite TV sitcom, The Mary Tyler Moore Show, and sent it to one of the producers with the wild hope that I'd land a job on the show by the end of algebra.
 As it happens, this did not happen.
 But for the 1973-1974 season, the show's producer and I corresponded, and it was thrilling to think of my letters traveling all the way to Hollywood.
 Surely in Studio City, there was no gym class.

 cropped headshot.JPG